How is Your Credit Score Calculated?

 What Factors Go Into Determining Your Credit Score?

 A three-digit credit score is the number that represents an individual's creditworthiness rating.
-This demonstrates to lenders, such as banks, credit card companies, and other potential creditors, how risky it may be to do business with you as a borrower.
+It demonstrates to lenders - such as banks, credit card companies, and other potential creditors - how risky it may be to do business with you as a borrower.

 Credit scores are calculated using credit scoring models.
-These unique algorithms analyze your payment behaviors which are ultimately turned into a credit score typically ranging from 300 to 850.
+These unique algorithms analyze your payment behavior, debt, and spending habits which ultimately are translated into a credit score which typically ranges from 300 to 850.
 There are three major credit bureaus in the United States that record credit scores and provide them upon request to interested parties.

 The two main consumer credit scoring models are FICO® and VantageScore®.
 They both vary in how they calculate and report your score, and both also offer unique versions of scoring models designed for a specific industries and custom use cases for various purposes across a wide range of industries and services.

-The credit score impacts not only the size of a loan that a consumer can qualify for but the interest rate for that loan or credit card.
+The credit score, for example, impacts not only the size of a loan that a consumer may qualify for but also the interest rate on that loan, or the interest and/or credit limit on a credit card.
 In some cases, a good credit score may even be a requirement when applying for a job or a house rental.
 Therefore, Equifax, Experian, and TransUnion offer an assortment of credit-related reporting products.
 While an individual can request their own credit report, the credit bureaus have also designed specialized models for creditors, loan companies, government agencies, and even for the rental and employment markets.

 Below, we'll briefly discuss the general most important factors considered by credit bureaus in calculating a credit score.
 These factors are split into several categories with their approximate weight or relevancy on the overall score, as follows:

 Payment history (35%)